ScottLindley/maze/README.md

 ## Maze Solver

-A go program that takes an image of a maze, solves it, and writes a new image with the solution drawn on top of the original maze.
+A Go program that takes an image of a maze, solves it, and writes a new image with the solution drawn on top of the original maze.

 This program is not robust...
-It requires that the images to be pngs, the maze be square, and the maze paths and walls must be a single pixel in size.
+It requires the images to be pngs, the maze to be square, and for the maze paths and walls to be a single pixel in size.
 That means the larger the image, the more complex the maze.

-This project was inspired by [this video](https://www.youtube.com/watch?v=rop0W4QDOUI)
+This project was inspired by [this video](https://www.youtube.com/watch?v=rop0W4QDOUI).

 ---